-- Profiles are reusable and its common to share them with different models.
+Profiles are reusable and its common to share them across different models.

-- a stereotype can contain an image, that can be used in stead of its name
+A stereotype can contain an image, which can be used instead of its name.

-- Profiles should be saved with the model too.
-And iit should be possible to “update” a profile within a model.
+Profiles should be saved with the model too.
+It should also be possible to “update” a profile within a model.

-It looks like the stereotypes are more a concept than something that is implementable in an application.
-The point is that the stereotypes you define (instances of Stereotype) should be instantiated in your model when you create a stereotyped class.
+Stereotypes that you define should be instantiated in your model when you create a stereotyped class.

 There is no way to connect a stereotype with a class other than an Association.